 I’m going to have to go against the terms a little here and say that I don’t feel the need to dress up to fly or visit the lounge… I’m a traveling engineer and often have to go from a full day of work on site to the airport so i often arrive at the lounge a little grubby.
 But i do carry a change of clothes and clean up in the shower once i get there.

 Some airlines share the view that a lounge dress code is required.
 Both Qantas and Virgin Australia have “smart casual” dress guidelines for their airport lounges.
 Qantas enforces these guidelines, however Virgin does not.

 Other members are quick to point out that the main problem with airline lounges is not what other guests are wearing, but their behaviour.
-Many agree that rudeness and poor etiquette should have no place in the lounge.
+Many agree that rudeness and poor lounge etiquette should have no place.
 Instead of a dress code, these members would like to see a ban on loud telephone conversations, passengers placing their feet on tables and rudeness to lounge staff and other passengers.